2.5 - Law Students and Law Graduates

 (a) Generally

-Law students and law graduates (law school graduates who are not yet admitted to practice law) may appear before the Board if certain conditions are met.
+Law students and law graduates (law school graduates who are not yet admitted to practice law) are practitioners who may appear before the Board if certain conditions are met.
 Recognition by the Board is not automatic and must be requested in writing.
 See 8 C.F.R. § 1292.1(a)(2).

 (b) Law Students